 The main actions we have developed to engage our suppliers are:

-• MBRF Club – An initiative that seeks to strengthen our relationship with producers and encourage the adoption of good livestock farming practices in accordance with the Sustainable Practices Guide and the Marfrig Club Protocol.
-Through this program, we want to contribute to the sustainable development of rural properties and ensure safer production with the least environmental impact.
+• MBRF Club Program – An initiative that seeks to strengthen our relationship with producers and encourage the adoption of good livestock practices in accordance with the Sustainable Practices Guide and the MBRF Club Protocol.
+Through this program, we aim to contribute to the sustainable development of rural properties and ensure safer production with reduced environmental impacts.

-• Technical visits – Our professionals dedicated to animal welfare go to the farms to monitor the loading of the animals.
-On these occasions, they make specific records to assess the condition of the properties, evaluate the structures, and manage the animals.
+• Technical visits – Our animal welfare specialists visit properties to monitor animal loading.
+During these visits, they make specific records to assess the condition of the properties and evaluate animal handling and facilities.

-• Evaluation of raw material suppliers for the production of manufactured products – Through specific checklists, completed during second and third-party audits, we motivate and engage our suppliers to adopt best practices.
+• Raw material supplier assessment for processed products – Through specific checklists completed during second- and third-party audits, we motivate and engage our suppliers to adopt best practices.

-Excellence in Animal Welfare in the Supply Chain Program
+Animal Welfare Excellence Program in the Supply Chain

-We are pioneers in providing training for suppliers of products containing animal-derived ingredients, including animal protein offered in the cafeterias of industrial operations.
-We have a partnership with Compassion in World Farming to conduct a series of training programs for the supply chain.
-The goal of this initiative is to align, disseminate, and strengthen best practices in animal welfare across the sector.
+We are pioneers in providing training for suppliers of products containing animal-origin ingredients, including animal protein served in the cafeterias of our industrial operations.
+We have a partnership with Compassion in World Farming to deliver a series of training sessions for the supplier chain.
+The goal of this initiative is to align, disseminate, and strengthen best animal welfare practices across the entire sector.

 Recognition